nekudo/shiny_deploy/README.md

 # ShinyDeploy

 _ShinyDeploy_ is a deployment tool written in PHP and JavaScript.
-It's main goal is to provide an easy way to deploy files from your repositories to your servers.
+It's main goal is to provide an easy way to deploy files from your GIT repositories to your servers.

-**Attention:** Even though this application is usable it is still in an early beta version and has not be tested by a wide range of users.
-You should **always have a backup** of your data.

 ![ShinyDeploy Screenshot](https://nekudo.com/images/github/shiny_deploy_screen01.jpg)